 Alfred Sisley Camille Pissarro, Claude Monet, Edgar Degas, Henri Matisse, Maurice Utrillo, Paul Cezanne are the roses named after Impressionist painters.
 There are also other roses that look like impressionist painted roses in this range such as La Vien Rose, Mitsouko, Guy Savoy, Grimaldi and Pink Intuition.

-Winter 2019, the remaining Delbard Painters selection not previously planted have gone in.
+In Winter 2019, the remaining Delbard Painters selection not previously planted has gone in.
 I hope to add more photos of Mitsouko, Grimaldi, Guy Savoy, Pink Intuition and Henri Matisse very soon.
 Bring on spring.

-The Paul Cezanne is also one of my favourite roses -so beautiful with a soft hand-painted look to the large double blooms.
+The Paul Cezanne rose is also one of my favourites -so beautiful with a soft hand-painted look to the large double blooms.
 It features a crinkled edged flower in dusty yellow, with splashes of pink and a touch of white and each bloom has its own unique pattern.
 A truly hand-painted flower.
 Bred by Delbard France 1992.